-FourSquare takes a different approach, it focuses on bars, clubs and restaurants rather than just arbitrary check ins to every location.
-It’s intention is to connect you and your friends in a nightlife setting.
+FourSquare takes a different approach, it focuses on bars, clubs, and restaurants rather than just arbitrary check-ins to every location.
+It’s intention is to connect you to your friends in a nightlife setting.

 The end result is a service that feels like a giant mobile web scavenger hunt that encourages users to challenge each-other and compete.

-The service is not without flaws though: Many bars and restaurants don’t show up in the listings, the there are many quirks to the website and application itself.
-IT’s creators have acknowledged that he service is still very much in development and honestly, it sometimes feels like a very public beta.
+Though the service is not without its flaws: Many bars and restaurants don’t show up in the listings and there are many quirks to the website and application itself.
+Its creators have acknowledged that the service is still very much in development and honestly, it sometimes feels like a very public beta.
 They’ve reportedly set themselves a June 1st deadline to iron out the kinks and get it working the way they want.
-Even taking all that into consideration, the service is very functional and ver impressive.
+Even taking all that into consideration, the service is very functional and very impressive.

 Some things I’d like to see in future revisions:

-- More visibility to user profiles and todo lists: I’d really like to discover new people to connect to, right now there are few days to do this.
-I wish profiles listed a clearer stream of what I did, when I did it and what rewards my actions earned me.
+- More visibility to user profiles and to-do lists: I’d really like to discover new people to connect to, right now there are very few ways to do this.
+I wish profiles listed a clearer stream of what I did, when I did it, and what rewards my actions earned me.
 In 6 months I’d like to know which 4 bars I went to to unlock the “Crunked” badge.

 - Less walls between cities.
 It’s strange that on the website I need to switch a drop down to see different sets of information for different cities.
 I’d like the ability to see everything at once and also see my local updates.
 The walls are weird.
 They discourage people from being friends cross-city.
 My friend Frank has an account but I’ll likely never see what he’s up to unless I switch my location to where he is.
 Sure local users should be prioritized, but just because I can’t get to Washington to meet up with Frank tonight doesn’t mean I don’t care.